TravisWheelerLab/DIPLOMAT/docs/source/advanced_usage.rst

     # On windows use the command: venv/Scripts/activate.bat
     source venv/bin/activate

-    # Install DIPLOMAT with all extras (sleap, dlc, and gui) You may want to change this to only install some extras.
+    # Install DIPLOMAT dependencies with all extras (sleap, dlc, and gui) You may want to change this to only install some extras.
     pip install -e .[all]

 For most development, you'll most likely want to add additional predictor plugins.